Poor management is leading to many employer nightmares, literally, in private and public sectors. And it’s pervasive.

-News headlines from Seattle to New York are cause for some serious head slapping.
-The U.S. Equal Employment Opportunity Commission (EEOC) continues to be inundated with worker complaints.
+News stories from Seattle to New York report the Equal Employment Opportunity Commission (EEOC) continues to be inundated with worker complaints.

 It’s hard to believe countless numbers of managers in the public and private sectors continue to generate complaints and legal action.